-The Treasurer and all persons involved in the investment process shall refrain from personal business activity which could create a conflict with proper execution of the investment program, or which could impair the ability to execute impartial investment decisions.
-The Treasurer and all investment personnel shall disclose to the Treasury Oversight Committee any material financial interests in financial institutions, broker dealers and vendors which conduct business with the County of Orange and shall disclose any material financial investment positions which could be related in a conflicting manner to the performance of the County of Orange's investment portfolio by filing Form 700 annually.
+The Treasurer and all persons involved in the investment process shall refrain from personal business activity, which could create a conflict with proper execution of the investment program, or which could impair the ability to execute impartial investment decisions.
+The Treasurer and all treasury and investment personnel shall disclose to the Treasury Oversight Committee any material financial interests in financial institutions, broker dealers, and vendors ("outside entities") that conduct business with the County of Orange and shall disclose any material financial investment positions in such outside entities.